okyws/node-translate-app-CLI/README.md

 - Enter to Translate folder

-- in that folder, open a terminal and type node index.js
+- in that folder, open a terminal then type npm install to install the required dependencies and type node index.js

 - then select 1 or 2